bestcreator01/agario/ClientGUI/README.md

 # Comments to Evaluators:

 	Important note: Our splitting works when you left click the mouse.
 It does not work with pressing the space bar.
+	When player becomes laggy and somehow stops at some point(it is not technically being stopped) try left-clicking the mouse outside the screen, on the white background.

 # Assignment Specific Topics